Ashraful512/rag2024/README.md

 # RAG2024: Graph-Based Knowledge Retrieval System

 ## Overview
 RAG2024 is a graph-based knowledge retrieval system built on **GraphRAG**.
 It leverages a Large Language Model (LLM) to extract nodes and relationships from textual data.
 The extracted information is visualized and managed within a Neo4j graph database.
 This project is designed to streamline data processing by converting various formats (such as PDFs) into usable text, indexing them, and visualizing the relationships in a graph database.

 ##Project Structure

-- `convert_pdf_to_txt.py`**: Converts PDF files into `.txt` format, which is required for GraphRAG to process the data.
+- `convert_pdf_to_txt.py`: Converts PDF files into `.txt` format, which GraphRAG requires to process the data.
-- `graphrag_importer.py`**: Imports the extracted data from `.parquet` files into Neo4j, generating the graph structure.
+- `graphrag_importer.py`: Imports the extracted data from `.parquet` files into Neo4j, generating the graph structure.
-- `nodes_merger.py`**: Merges duplicate or similarly-meaning nodes into a unified node in Neo4j.
+- `nodes_merger.py`: Merges duplicate or similarly-meaning nodes into a unified node in Neo4j.

 ## Installation